Last updated February 10, 2022

 Camelback Ventures is offering a six-month fellowship focusing on coaching, capital, connections, community, and curriculum specifically for people of color and women or underrepresented entrepreneurs.
 At this time, the fellowship is focused on tackling these three impact areas first: 1) Education, 2) Conscious Tech, and 3) Local Economies.
-Multiple summits are held for the fellows to strengthen their professional connections and further their endeavors through refining personal management style.
+Multiple summits are held for the fellows to strengthen their professional connections and further their endeavors through refining their personal management style.
 Fellows are offered up to $40,000 in seed funding to create change in their communities.

 The University of Michigan offers postdoctoral research fellowships in science, technology, engineering, mathematics (STEM), economics, and political science, coupled with faculty mentoring, professional development, and academic networking opportunities.
 The University seeks applicants whose research, teaching, and service will contribute to diversity and equal opportunity in higher education.
 The fellowship provides a salary of $50-60,000, depending on the field and level of experience, and $10,000 for research and professional development.